quochung-cyou/quochung-cyou/README.md

 ### Hi there <a href="https://www.quochung.cyou/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>
 This is the place where I opensource stuff and break things :rofl:

-Back End Developer passionate about exploring and implementing new technologies to streamline business processes.
-Skill set includes C++, Java, Linux, Software Development and SQL.
-Holds a Bachelor of Engineering with a specialization in Information Technology from Posts and Telecommunications Institute of Technology.
+[Technical Skills & Expertise]
+🔹 Java Development: Experience in designing and developing scalable back-end systems using Java, leveraging its powerful frameworks and libraries to deliver robust and high-performing applications.
+🔹 Competitive Programming Background: Proficient in task related to algorithm, data structure, enabling the creation of efficient and optimized software solutions.
+🔹 System Design: Experienced in designing and architecting complex systems, ensuring scalability, reliability, and maintainability.
+🔹 Microservices: Skilled in developing and deploying microservices-based architectures, enabling modular and scalable applications
+🔹 Software Development: Proficient in the full software development lifecycle, from requirement analysis and design to coding, testing, and deployment.
+🔹 SQL & Database Management: Have experience in utilizing SQL to build and optimize complex queries, while ensuring efficient data management and integrity.

+[Innovation-driven and Problem-Solving Mindset]
+🔹 Committed to exploring and implementing cutting-edge technologies to enhance productivity and streamline complex business processes.
+🔹 Thrives in dynamic environments, constantly seeking opportunities to learn and improve my skills to stay at the forefront of industry trends.
+🔹 Passionate about tackling intricate challenges head-on, with a deep love for unraveling complexities and devising elegant solutions.

 I am always seeking opportunities to learn and improve my skills and I have a deep love for learning new technologies and solving complex problems.
 I am confident that my skills and passion for the industry will allow me to make a positive impact in any team.

 ## Info